World (blockchain): Legal and regulatory issues

 In May 2025, Indonesia's Ministry of Communication and Digital Affairs temporarily suspended the operations of the project following public complaints over suspicious activities.
 Two local operators were to be summoned to clarify their operations due to potential violations of Indonesia's electronic system regulations.

 In October 2025, the Philippines' National Privacy Commission (NPC) issued a cease and desist order against Tools for Humanity for multiple violations of the Data Privacy Act of 2012 and related regulations.
 The order directed TFH to immediately stop all collection and processing of personal data in the Philippines, including the use of iris scans.
 The NPC found that TFH obtained invalid consent by offering monetary incentives for biometric registration, failed to provide sufficient transparency about how user data would be collected and processed, and gathered biometric information beyond what was necessary for to verify a user's "proof of humanity".
 It ruled that these posed risks of identity theft, fraud, and reputational harm, and noted similar suspensions of the World app in other countries.
 The NPC also rejected TFH's claims that it had implemented safeguards such as encryption and temporary data capture, stating that these measures failed to comply with Philippine data protection standards.
 World Philippines disputed the NPC's findings, calling it a "setback for responsible digital innovation".
 The company claimed that it had completed a year-long compliance process, including registration with the NPC and participation in the Department of Information and Communications Technology's Sandbox Program.
 It maintained that its system verifies "proof of humanity" without storing personal information and that biometric data are processed locally and deleted within seconds.
 World said it would file a motion for reconsideration while continuing to cooperate with regulators.

+In November 2025, the Personal Data Protection Committee of Thailand ordered the service to halt its iris scan service and delete the data collected from 1.2 million people to prevent possible illegal transfers overseas.